HITECHCRIME/HC_SG41_Cannibal/README.md

 ```
 something haunts your mind - deep inside
-personal inquiry
+personal inquiry - table's clear
 while i'm at it i
 make amends, tell me dear

 dripping with your love
 gutting in your throat
 just think of my face by now
-you can't speak
+can't speak
 show some love

 reason that's clear to me
 can't hold life down
 let me make you bleed
-seasoned for the blood ya
+seasoned for the bloooood ya

 may it at least be a test,
 if you pass, i'll put you down
-and rest absolvent
+and rest absolveeeeent

 chunks of flesh like poems

 NEW:

 something haunts your mind
-while i'm at it i make it clear, tell me dear
+while i'm at it i make it clear,
+tell me dear
 deep inside, made amends? personal inquiry (?) - fear

 dripping with your love
 gutting in your throat, just think of my face
 by now you can't speak, show some love

+-

+something haunts your mind - deep inside
+personal inquiry - table's clear
+while i'm at it i
+make amends, tell me dear

+dripping with your love
+gutting in your throat
+just think of my face by now
+can't speak
+show some love

 reason that's clear to me
 can't hold life down